🇬🇧 UK skilled worker visa

 7. Background Check Requirement

-How to Apply for a Skilled Worker Visa?
+How to Apply for a Skilled Worker Visa UK?

-- Gather Supporting Documents: These include proof of identity (passport), CoS, proof of English proficiency, and financial maintenance evidence.
+- Gather Supporting Documents – Required documents include proof of identity (passport), CoS, proof of English proficiency, and financial maintenance evidence.
+If applying for a Skilled Worker Visa extension, additional documents may be required.

 - Certificate of Sponsorship (from the UK employer)